 How Do I Go to Gharapuri Island Alias Elephanta Caves Island?

-Elephanta Island caves are at a distance of 10 kilometers from Mumbai.
 Regular ferry services to Elephanta island caves are available.
-It is an hour’s journey from Gateway of India, Mumbai.
+It takes an hour’s journey from Gateway of India, Mumbai.

 What are the Elephanta Caves Timings?